 Call For a FREE Consultation: (505) 906-6774

-As New Mexico’s leading medical malpractice law firm, James Wood Law has the experience and resources to help birth injury victims across San Juand County and beyond fight for the compensation they deserve.
+As New Mexico’s leading medical malpractice law firm, James Wood Law has the experience and resources to help birth injury victims across San Juan County and beyond fight for the compensation they deserve.
 If you have a case to discuss, our Farmington birth injury lawyers are available 24/7 to discuss your rights and legal options.

 Call (505) 906-6774 or complete an online form to request your FREE consultation.